TariffRefundSolutions

 Yes.
 Most U.S. importers can still file for International Emergency Economic Powers Act (IEEPA) tariff refunds as of April 2026.
 Which deadline applies to you depends on the liquidation status of each U.S. Customs and Border Protection (CBP) entry, not on a single across-the-board deadline.

 1. Unliquidated entries.
 CBP has not finalized duties on the entry yet.
 As of December 2025, roughly 19.2 million entries fell into this category.
-These can be corrected with a Post Summary Correction (PSC) or preserved through a Court of International Trade (CIT) filing under 28 U.S.C. § 1581.
+These can be filed through the CAPE portal (Phase 1, live since April 20, 2026) or corrected with a Post Summary Correction (PSC), and should also be preserved through a Court of International Trade (CIT) filing under 28 U.S.C. § 1581.
 There is no protest clock yet because liquidation has not started it.

-2. Recently liquidated entries (within 180 days).
-Once CBP liquidates an entry, the importer of record has 180 days to file a CBP protest under 19 U.S.C. § 1514.
-If CBP denies the protest, the denial is appealable to the CIT under 28 U.S.C. § 1581(a).
+3. Liquidated entries (within 180 days, outside CAPE window).
+Once outside the 80–90 day reliquidation window, the protest path is the administrative option.
+The importer of record has 180 days from liquidation to file under 19 U.S.C. § 1514.
+If CBP denies, the denial is appealable to the CIT under 28 U.S.C. § 1581(a).
 This is the deadline most importers refer to as "the clock."

 What the Supreme Court ruling did and didn't do